Business term loans to grow your business.

 Business Term Loan FAQs

 A term loan provides a borrower with a lump sum of money upfront that is then repaid at regular intervals over a set amount of time, also referred to as the loan term.
-Interest rates on term loans can be fixed or floating.
+Interest rates on term loans can be fixed or variable.

 One of the best things about a term loan is that it can be used for a variety of funding needs.
 Here are some examples of how you can use your term loan: